Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 6 – 6.30 PM.

-Ponte Vecchio is the most iconic bridge in Florence and one of the must-sees.
-It’s located just next to the Uffizi Gallery and connects the city center to the other side of the Arno River.
+Ponte Vecchio is Florence’s most iconic bridge and one of the city’s absolute must-sees.
+Located right next to the Uffizi Gallery, it connects the historic center with the Oltrarno district across the Arno River.

-The colorful bridge is lined with gold and jewelry shops and is a bustling lively place.
-It’s just as interesting to see this bridge from the side – that way, you can better appreciate its unique structure.
+The bridge is lined with small gold and jewelry shops and is usually very lively.
+Besides walking across it, take a moment to view it from the riverbanks as well – from the side, you can really appreciate its unique structure and medieval character.

-When viewing the bridge from the eastern side, you’ll notice that there’s a covered corridor above all the shops.
-This is the Vasari Corridor (Corridoio Vasariano), one of the most intriguing places in Florence.
+Looking up from the eastern side, you’ll notice a covered passageway running above the shops.
+This is the Vasari Corridor (Corridoio Vasariano), a secret elevated walkway built in 1565 for the Medici family to move privately between the Uffizi and Palazzo Pitti.

 Ponte Vecchio and Vasari Corridor - Florence, Italy